TanushChugh19/Octahedron-AI/README.md

 - Description command not accurate but working ❌
 - Generationg of image and web search command don't exist ❌
 - Using ```random``` module for non-cryptographic keys (not secure) ❌
 - No database implemented yet ❌
+- v0.0-alpha.1 has vulnerability, keeps waiting for slow and unresponsive api when using `zones` command ✅ (Fixed, download app.py from source code rather than releases)

 **📜By contributing, you agree to follow the MPL-2.0 License, ensuring all modified files remain open-source.
 This project is licensed under MPL-2.0, meaning:**
 - You must credit the original author.